-The Ultimate Solo Female Travel Guide for Your First Time in Seoul
+The Ultimate Solo Female Travel Guide: First Time in Seoul

 This post may contain affiliate links.
 I appreciate your support!đź’™

-Seoul has a special place in my heart, and I just had to create this epic solo female travel guide to Seoul for my fellow solo female travellers!
+Seoul has a special place in my heart, and I just had to create this epic solo female travel guide to Seoul!
 This is your ultimate solo female travel guide!
-As a flight attendant, I’ve had the chance to visit Seoul many times, but in September 2022, I finally planned a two-week solo adventure through South Korea.
+As a flight attendant, I’ve visited Seoul many times, but in September 2022, I finally planned a two-week solo adventure through South Korea.

-Seoul is a city that has it all—bustling streets, serene nature spots, and stunning hiking trails.
-Its vibrant blend of modern and traditional makes it perfect for solo exploration.
+Seoul is a city that has it all—busy streets, nature spots, and stunning hiking trails.
+It’s a blend of modern and traditional, perfect for travelling alone.
 But before you pack your bags, you should know a few things to ensure your trip is as smooth and carefree as possible.

 In this solo female travel guide to Seoul, I’ll share everything you need to know for your solo journey so you can explore this fantastic city with confidence and ease.
-When writing this post, I’d probably been to Seoul over 15 times.
+I’d probably been to Seoul over 15 times when writing this post!

 Seoul is great for solo travel!
 The best part about travelling solo to Seoul is the incredible sense of safety.
 South Korea is one of the safest countries for solo female travellers, similar to Singapore, Japan or Chiang Mai.
 From the moment I arrived, I never once felt uneasy.

-Seoul is a vibrant city, reminding me a bit of a low-key New York with its endless energy.
-Whether it’s the middle of the night or early morning, there’s always something to do—grab a bite to eat, explore cultural spots, visit museums, or check out trendy neighbourhoods.
+Seoul is a vibrant city, reminding me a bit of a low-key New York with its energy but without the noise.
+There’s always something cool to do—grab a bite to eat, explore cultural spots, visit museums, or check out trendy coffee bars or bakeries.

-The city offers so much for solo travellers, from cool coffee shops and outdoor gyms to hiking trails.
+The city offers so much for solo travellers, from cool coffee shops and outdoor gyms to street food in Myeongdong.
 Even something as simple as enjoying an iced coffee by the Han River while people-watching or reading a book is pure bliss.

 However, just because a country feels safe doesn’t mean you should let your guard down.
 There are bad people everywhere, including South Korea.